r-koch/ddal-docs/DDAL_Admin_Answers.md

 ## Red Wizard Questions

-### In regard to organizers receiving event support for the Red War epic: The tier 4 epic awards two boons if the simulacrum is destroyed.
-The old ALCC used to reward the players' a choice of one boon to each character who survived the adventure, but did not destroy the simulacrum.
-Is that reward still available?
+### In regard to organizers receiving event support for the Red War epic: <details><summary>show spoiler</summary>The tier 4 epic awards two boons if the simulacrum is destroyed.
+The old ALCC used to reward the players' a choice of one boon to each character who survived the adventure, but did not destroy the simulacrum.</details> Is that reward still available?

 Yes.